 - 1.3.4) Facilities with totally slatted or perforated flooring without bedding are prohibited.
 Each animal's square footage requirements must be met on solid flooring.
 Additionally, perforated flooring can only account for 25% of the total space allowance provided.
 Bedding requirements still apply regardless of flooring type. - 1.3.4.1) A building that utilizes partially slatted flooring may have a liquid storage pit no deeper than four feet (4') below the floor; however, the stored liquid must be expelled from the barn daily.
-Gutters that are not underneath the living space of the animals that are used for solid manure holding inside a barn are allowed and are not required to be cleaned daily.

-1.3.5) Gestation

-- 1.3.5.1) Space Requirements: Sows and gilts must all be able to lie down in the bedded area on their sides comfortably with legs extended and without being on top of each other, and move about freely.
-For an adult sow, 16 ft2 of bedded lying area, with 35 ft2 total required.
-Gilts post service require 16 ft2 of bedded lying area, with 24 ft2 total required. - 1.3.5.2) Social Management: : A stable social environment must be maintained amongst sows and gilts to limit aggression, competition, and bullying.
+Gutters that are not underneath the living space of the animals that are used for solid manure holding inside a barn are allowed and are not required to be cleaned daily. - 1.3.5) Gestation - 1.3.5.1) Space Requirements.
+Sows and gilts must all be able to lie down in the bedded area on their sides comfortably with legs extended and without being on top of each other, and move about freely.
+For an adult sow, 16 ft of bedded lying area, with 35 ft total required.
+Gilts post service require 16 ft of bedded lying area, with 24 ft total required. - 1.3.5.2) Social Management: A stable social environment must be maintained amongst sows and gilts to limit aggression, competition, and bullying.
 It is recommended that a single sow or gilt should never be introduced into an established social group.
 Five or more sows or gilts should be introduced into an established social group at a time. - 1.3.5.3) Gestation stalls and tethers are prohibited.

-1.3.6) Boars

-1.3.6.1) Space Requirements: Boars must all be able to lie down in the bedded lying area on their sides comfortably with legs extended and without being on top of each other, and move about freely with freedom from aggression and competition.
-Boars weighing less than 350 lb require 48 ft2 (24 ft2 bedded) while boars weighing greater than 350 lb require 64 ft2 (32 ft2 bedded).

-1.3.7) Farrowing and Lactation

-- Note of Change: All producers must comply with the updated farrowing space requirements by January 1st, 2020.
-Regardless of current contract expiration date, any farm not meeting the below space requirements on January 1st, 2020 will be out of compliance and will not be an approved supplier to Niman Ranch. - 1.3.7.1) Sows must be given the opportunity to care for, interact with, and nurture their young. - 1.3.7.2) In all farrowing facilities, the sow must be able to build a nest, turn around and move about easily and freely.
-Sow and litter must be able to lie down on their sides comfortably with legs extended and without being on top of each other. - 1.3.7.3) Pens: : A farrowing pen is defined as a fenced in enclosure within a building in which the sow and litter are housed alone.
-If farrowing in a pen, the pen must be a minimum of 64 ft2. - 1.3.7.3.1) If the pen is less than 64 ft2, the sow must have access to a larger common area at least two times each day (in approximate equal time increments) for a minimum of one hour during each exercise period.
+- 1.3.6) Boars - 1.3.6.1) Space Requirements: Boars must all be able to lie down in the bedded lying area on their sides comfortably with legs extended and without being on top of each other, and move about freely with freedom from aggression and competition.
+Boars weighing less than 350 lb require 48 ft (24 ftbedded) while boars weighing greater than 350 lb require 64 ft (32 ftbedded). - 1.3.7) Farrowing and Lactation - 1.3.7.1) Sows must be given the opportunity to care for, interact with, and nurture their young - 1.3.7.2) In all farrowing facilities, the sow must be able to build a nest, turn around and move about easily and freely.
+Sow and litter must be able to lie down on their sides comfortably with legs extended and without being on top of each other. - 1.3.7.3) Pens: A farrowing pen is defined as a fenced in enclosure within a building in which the sow and litter are housed alone.
+If farrowing in a pen, the pen must be a minimum of $64 \text{ ft}^2$ . - 1.3.7.3.1) If the pen is less than 64 ft2, the sow must have access to a larger common area at least two times each day (in approximate equal time increments) for a minimum of one hour during each exercise period.
 If desired, producer can keep the sow and piglets in the 48 ft2 pen for up to 72 hours post farrowing.

 Producer must be able to provide documentation for these turn out events.
-At no time can the sow and litter be confined to a space less than 48 ft2.
+At no time can the sow and litter be confined to a space less than 48 ft.